QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 3. Don't be taken aback if you don't see clear signs of appreciation.
 Ask for confirmation if you're unclear about their opinion.
 4. The decision-making process in Lithuania is relatively quick.
 You simply have to agree on a specific date with your partner, and a decision will be ready by that date.

+#### Tips for Lithuanian people
+1. Don't be afraid to say no, Dutch people will not be offended by it.
+2. Try not to take it as an insult when someone Dutch seems very direct.
+This __can__ be a good quality so that everyone knows each other's opinion.
+Besides, most Dutch people will not be aware of this tendency.

 ### Breaking the ice
 Any topic of discussion is good to start a conversation with.
 You can talk about family, work, hobbies and sports.
 Lithuanians are fond of basketball and their national team is among the best in the world.

 Do not suggest that Lithuanians are basically Russian, Lithuanians are proud to be independent.
 Do not start about the Eurovision song contest.
 The first time Lithuania participated they finished last, without a single point.
 After that, Lithuania withdrew and didn’t return until 1999.
 It just went downhill from there.
-Stick to sport subjects that is their strong suit.
+Stick to sport subjects, that is their strong suit.

 People are referred to by their title and surname.
 Colleagues and supervisors are usually referred to by their first name with Ponas (Mr), Panele (Ms) or Ponia (Mrs) or by title: Doctor, Professor, Director, Principle etc. and sometimes including last names.
 It is important not to address someone by their first name until invited to do so.